rabusmccaleb/AdMob-Native-Ad-Test-App/README.md

 #### Using Storyboard :
-If you want to user storyboard for styling and object placement these are two things you probably should know :
+If you want to use storyboard for styling and object placement these are two things you probably should know :

 1. Your Entire Native Ad has to be embedded in a UIView and this view has to conform to the `GADNativeAdView` class otherwise it will not work
 See the screen shot below to see how and where to add that in Xcode :